SGT Odin Ayala

 While on a search and seizure mission, he stepped on an IED resulting in the traumatic amputations of both of his legs above the knee, and the index finger on his left hand.
 Medically evacuated by helicopter, SGT Ayala was treated at the Craig Joint Theater Hospital in Bagram before being transported to Landstuhl, Germany.

 SGT Ayala was next airlifted to Brooke Army Medical Center in San Antonio, Texas where he awoke four days after the blast and remained for nearly seven weeks before being transferred to Balboa Naval Medical Center in San Diego.

-Since moving into his home, Odin Ayala and his wife Claudia became parents to a baby girl named Audrey Nohemi in June 2016.
+Since moving into his home, Odin Ayala and his wife Claudia became parents to two children.
 The open floor plan and wide doorways make it easy for Odin to maneuver his wheelchair throughout the home with his daughter in his lap.
-He is also able to help care for Audrey in the middle of the night.
+He is also able to help care for his children in the middle of the night.